West Adams, Los Angeles: The City of Los Angeles

 Beginning in 2000, the Eighth District Empowerment Congress began working on the "Naming Neighborhoods Project" to identify and name the communities with the neighborhood council area.
 Through research, a meeting with an urban historian, and numerous community meetings, sixteen neighborhoods, including the neighborhood of West Adams, were submitted to the City Council in October 2001 and approved in February 2002.

 At that time, the city was directed to install "West Adams" neighborhood signs on Vermont and Western avenues and Adams Boulevard.

-West Adams is bounded by the Santa Monica Freeway on the north, Vermont Avenue on the east, Jefferson Boulevard on the south and Western Avenue on the west.

-Additionally, the area is marked with large concrete "gateway markers" at Western and Adams and Vermont and Adams.

 Los Angeles Times and other sources

 According to the Los Angeles Times, West Adams is bounded by Figueroa Street on the east, West Boulevard on the west, Pico Boulevard on the north and Jefferson Boulevard on the south.
 (Previously, the Times defined West Adams with a slightly smaller boundary: Vermont Avenue on the east, Crenshaw Boulevard on the west, Venice Boulevard on the north, and Jefferson Boulevard on the south.)

 The book Images of America - West Adams by Don Lynch, Suzanne Tarbell Cooper, and John Kurtz states that West Adams stretches "roughly from Figueroa Street on the east to West Boulevard on the west, and from Pico Boulevard on the north to Jefferson Boulevard on the south."